 - Salty food

 Cats love salty food – but that doesn’t mean they should eat it!
-Salt can cause vomiting, diarrhea and even poisoning in your furry friends.
+Salt can cause vomiting, diarrhoea and even poisoning in your furry friends.
 Keep those hot chips to yourself!

 - Anything you wouldn’t eat